-• To lessen the risk of sparks, remove rings, metal watchbands, and other metal jewelry.
-Never allow metal tools to contact the positive battery terminal and anything connected to it WHILE you are at the same time in contact with any other metallic portion of the vehicle because a short circuit will result.

-• Keep everyone including children away from the battery.

-• Charge the battery in a well-ventilated area.

-• Battery posts terminals and related accessories contain lead and lead compounds, chemicals known to the State of California to case cancer and reproductive harm.
+- To lessen the risk of sparks, remove rings, metal watchbands, and other metal jewelry.
+Never allow metal tools to contact the positive battery terminal and anything connected to it WHILE you are at the same time in contact with any other metallic portion of the vehicle because a short circuit will result. - Keep everyone including children away from the battery. - Charge the battery in a well-ventilated area. - Battery posts, terminals, and related accessories contain lead and lead compounds, chemicals known to the State of California to cause cancer and reproductive harm.
+Batteries also contain other chemicals known to the State of California to cause cancer.
 Wash hands after handling.